SchwarzIT/onyx/.changeset/small-singers-own.md

 "sit-onyx": patch
 ---

-chore: deprecate `--onyx-font-family` CSS variable
+Deprecate the `--onyx-font-family` CSS variable.
+Use `--onyx-font-family-paragraph` instead.